If you're a true chocoholic, this chocolate porridge recipe with Nutella delivers everything you want in a breakfast.

 Milk

-This recipe uses half milk and half water.
-If you want the porridge to be even creamier, use all milk.
+This recipe uses one-third milk and two-thirds water.
+If you want the porridge to be even creamier, use all milk or go 50/50 with the water.

-Alternatively, swap the milk portion for water for a dairy-free version, or use almond milk, soy milk, oat milk, coconut milk or lactose-free milk.
+Alternatively, swap the milk portion for water for a lactose-free version.
+You can also make this vegan by using dairy-free milk like soy milk, coconut milk, almond milk or oat milk.

 Cocoa powder